-(b).
+(d).
 Share Based Payments

-The Group maintains option and performance rights schemes for certain staff and executives, including executive directors, as approved by shareholders at an annual general meeting.
+The Group maintains a performance rights scheme for certain staff and executives, including executive directors, as approved by shareholders at an annual general meeting.
 These schemes are designed to reward key personnel when the Group meets performance hurdles relating to: